FNNDSC/dmd2b_web/README.md

 Then go to : ```(Your IP adress):8000/polls/```

 # Results
-Finally, you will see the webpage, then you just click on the webpage's header to see the results in the other pages.
+Finally, you will see the webpage, then you just click on the webpage's head link to see the results in the other pages.